+It is not clear from the text whether Mets continued to paraphrase Postnikov’s opinion or added his own thoughts when he pointed to the example of Norway,

+<#>

-It is not clear from the text whether Mets continued to paraphrase Postnikov’s opinion or added his own thoughts when he pointed to the example of Norway, “where in order to assist the ‘dark’ working people, enlightened people equipped with knowledge and science appeared…they learned … where, how and when the fish came… and after that the ‘dark’ fishermen needed only to follow their exact instructions, without wasting their time and labor on ineffective efforts.
+where in order to assist the “dark” working people, enlightened people equipped with knowledge and science appeared…they learned … where, how and when the fish came… and after that the “dark” fishermen needed only to follow their exact instructions, without wasting their time and labor on ineffective efforts.
 It is completely different here.
 Nobody knows so far from where and how cod was coming to the Murman coast, and whether it is right that there are no fish nearby when fishermen wait for a long time for fish.
-It is also not known whether there are any fish near the coasts in winter time.”
+It is also not known whether there are any fish near the coasts in winter time.

+<#>

-Details in Mets’s speech indicate that Postnikov was not an ordinary fishermen (which is clear also from his ability to attend the meeting), but a rich industrialist who had a much better vessel that allowed him to search for fish offshore where ordinary fishermen on their small unsafe boats could not go at all.
+Details in Mets’s speech indicate that Postnikov was not an ordinary fishermen (which is clear also from his ability to attend the meeting), but a rich industrialist who had a larger vessel designed for the high seas that allowed him to search for fish offshore where ordinary fishermen on their small, unsafe boats could not go at all.
 The results of his successful fishing offshore were used to legitimize a scientific program of studies of fish distribution and ocean currents on a large scale.
-From this example it can clearly be seen how the voices of the locals were constructed by Postnikov himself and by Mets and other members of the commission and then used as grounds for developing scientific research.
+From this example it can clearly be seen that Postnikov, Mets, and other members of the commission claimed to represent local voices in justifying the development of scientific research.
 Because the Committee for the Aid to Pomors was not a governmental but a philanthropic organization, funded by both charity and state money, it probably required this kind of justification.